LeechXDD/9417_Pro_Project/README.md

 ## Preparation for running the file locally
+For this project to function properly, Python>=3.8 is expected to be used.
 Due to the lengthy duration of the training and feature engineering processes, all intermediate results are documented in the Colab's notebook.
 However, if a complete local run is desired, the following execution order must be followed: